h5jan/h5jan-core/README.md

 ## What is it
 h5jan is a Java(TM) API for writing an [HDF5](https://www.hdfgroup.org) [pandas](https://pandas.pydata.org/) dataframe.
 It is also useful for saving and loading [Eclipse January*](https://github.com/eclipse/january) datasets.
-There is some connectivity with tablesaw tables as well, these may be converted to dataframes and saved to pandas h5 format.
+There is some connectivity possible with [tablesaw](https://github.com/jtablesaw/tablesaw) tables as well, these may be converted to dataframes and saved to pandas h5 format.

 Why are these things useful we hear you ask?
 Well it means that numpy-like data structures can be built in Java and